 A better way to put it would be that you would have to save 8 times inflation adjusted in your 40s than your 20s if you can make 15%(minus 4% inflation) returns.
 The same would be 22 times in your 50s.
 You get the idea.
 Once you get beyond a certain threshold, you may not have to actually work as it will not meaningfully contribute to your wealth.

-More than anything financial independence is about control on your expenses.
+More than anything financial independence is about control on your expenses and for this it is essential to get assistance from a professional in the field.
 A person with ₹4 lakh expenditure would require 1/3rd of corpus than someone with ₹12 lakh expenditure.
 Plus you free up the ₹8 lakh to invest so that you can grow your wealth.
 I found working from home and staying in smaller Tier 2/3 cities helps a lot in saving costs.
 It is extremely imperative to avoid pitfalls too, which include:

 - Expensive liabilities – You may not really need to spend a lot of money on a car or that phone.
 Both of these are liabilities and depreciate.
 It is normal to spend ₹15 lakh on a car plus maintenance.
 Including EMIs, that money would be worth ₹43 lakh 5 years down the line if it was invested.
 A good rule of thumb is that a phone should not be more than 1-2% of your wealth and a car 5-10%.